Firefighter Knowledge

-Can Fire REALLY Melt Glass?
+Can Fire Melt Glass?
+The Exact Temperature It Takes

 You learned through our last article that fire can melt most types of metal if the flame is hot enough.
 Now you’re curious about another seemingly impervious material, and that’s glass.
 Can fire melt glass?